rishiraj-tf/Roo-Code-Docs/docs/features/rooignore.md

 ---
-title: Using .rooignore in Roo Code - Control File Access and Protect Sensitive Data
 description: Learn how to use .rooignore files to control Roo Code's file access, protect sensitive information, and manage which files the AI can read or modify.
 keywords:
   - rooignore